 For the support of the above functions, the following procedures are supplied within this specification:

-- elementary procedures for user plane positioning connection management, UPP-CM, in clause 6; and
+- elementary procedures for UPP-CM, in clause 6; and

-- elementary procedures for location services user plane protocol, LCS-UPP, in clause 7.
+- elementary procedures for LCS-UPP, in clause 7.

 Security, including ciphering and integrity protection, is provided by lower layers from a user plane location services protocol perspective (see 3GPP TS 24.501 [4] for UPP-CM and clause 4.3 for LCS-UPP).